Coderaxx/Polestar/README.txt

-Adds support for Polestar statistics, by using CarStatsViewer and Tibber API (account required, no subscription required).
+Adds support for Polestar statistics, by using Tibber API (account required, no subscription required).